 - Enters the billing information

 - Proceeds to the payment page

 Each of these steps can be treated as a goal that your visitor must perform to complete a purchase on your website.
-Tracking these as part of a funnel will help you get a complete picture of how visitors convert on the website and where they drop-off.
+Tracking these as part of a funnel will help you get a complete picture of how visitors convert to the website and where they drop off.

 Using Funnels in VWO, you can:

 - Filter your funnel report by creating an advanced custom segment using complex and/or and bracketing logic conditions, or choose from VWO’s predefined segments

 - Use advanced filters to see visitors who travel through the funnel with a special condition such as- On a specific day of the week, during a specific hour of the day, Revenue generation over a certain limit

 - Add Observations to your funnel reports with details about your understanding of visitor flow.
 Refer to these notes while building your pipeline of hypotheses for testing.